Many people ask: why is Machu Picchu so important?

 The Citadel of Machu Picchu is considered the main tourist attraction in Peru and one of the most visited worldwide.

-Explore Inca ingenuity at Machu Picchu, here are some facts about it:
+Explore Inca engineering at Machu Picchu, here are some facts about it:

 - It is located on the mountain slopes of the eastern Andes in a tropical mountain forest at 7,970 feet above sea level.